 The big claim to fame at Velocity Valley is the Shweeb Racer.
 It’s the only attraction of its kind in the world, where you’ll race your way along a monorail against an opponent using nothing but your own legs.
 Pedal hard enough and you can reach speeds of up to 50 kilometres per hour!

-Other hair-raising attractions at the adventure park including the Agrojet boat sprint and the Swoop, a 40-metre-high bungy swing hitting speeds up to 130 kilometres per hour.
+Other hair-raising attractions at the adventure park include the Agrojet boat sprint and the Swoop, a 40-metre-high bungy swing hitting speeds up to 130 kilometres per hour.

 Waitomo Glowworm Caves